 Sarah Freudberg, M.Ed., Secretary

-Sarah Freudberg has worked with NAMI for over six years, serving as secretary of the board.
+Sarah Freudberg has worked with NAMI for ten years, serving as secretary of the board.
 She is also on the Education committee and is involved in planning and arranging for our workshops, forums, and presence at Health/Kids’ fairs in the area.
-Sarah co-facilitates our Western Main Line Family-to-Family classes.
 She has a loved one with a serious mental illness.